SS-Atlantis/AtlantisCmd/docs/installation/atlantis_cmd.rst

 .. note::

-    The :kbd:`git clone` command above assumes that your are `connecting to GitHub using SSH`_.
+    The :kbd:`git clone` command above assumes that you are `connecting to GitHub using SSH`_.
     If it fails,
     please follow the instructions in our :ref:`moaddocs:SecureRemoteAccess` docs to set up your SSH keys and :ref:`moaddocs:CopyYourPublicSshKeyToGitHub`.